 - An Unreviewed Safety Question (USQ) was declared concerning the existence of three 12-inch and five 4-inch drain valves in each basin.
-Corrective action plans, including engineered solutions are being developed to resolve this USQ. - Performance of fuel and sludge characterization to assess fuel condition, chemical constituents, physical properties, fuel behavior during vacuum drying, and methods for treating sludge.
-The data will be used to support safety analyses for all planned activities and in particular to ensure safe long term storage. - Development of a path forward for basin sludge that considers the probable differences between sludge in the fuel canisters and sludge lying on the basin floor.
-While the sludge contained in the fuel canisters is primarily the result of fuel corrosion, the vast majority of the sludge on the basin floor is believed to consist of sand, metallic corrosion products, and concrete chips. - Establishment and maintenance of a formal Conduct of Operations program at the K-Basins to improve safety of ongoing operations. - Modification of essential facility systems necessary for continued safe operations and personnel protection, such as electrical, potable water, fire protection, and maintenance systems. - Reduction of personnel exposure in keeping with As-Low-As-Reasonably-Achievable (ALARA) practices by improving dose reduction measures and reducing the radioactive source term from cesium contaminated concrete basin walls and pipe runs. - Removal of debris from the K-Basins, e.g., unused and empty canisters, SNF storage racks and discarded tools.
-This waste will be cleaned and compacted, as necessary, prior to shipment to the solid waste management area to minimize the waste volume. - Improvement of water cleanup, including minimizing transuranic (TRU) loading of the ion exchange modules and providing redundant systems to ensure that adequate ion exchange capability is always available. - Preparations for operational readiness to support fuel removal activities.
+Corrective action plans, including engineered solutions have been implemented to resolve this USQ. - Performance of fuel and sludge characterization to assess fuel condition, chemical constituents, physical properties, fuel behavior during vacuum drying, and methods for treating sludge.
+The data will be used to support safety analyses for all planned activities and in particular to ensure safe long term storage. - A path forward for basin sludge that considers the probable differences between sludge in the fuel canisters and sludge lying on the basin floor has been developed.
+While the sludge contained in the fuel canisters is primarily the result of fuel corrosion, the vast majority of the sludge on the basin floor is known to consist of sand, metallic corrosion products, and concrete chips. - Establishment and maintenance of a formal Conduct of Operations program at the K-Basins to improve safety of ongoing operations. - Modification of essential facility systems necessary for continued safe operations and personnel protection, such as electrical, potable water, fire protection, and maintenance systems. - Reduction of personnel exposure in keeping with As-Low-As-Reasonably-Achievable (ALARA) practices by improving dose reduction measures and reducing the radioactive source term from cesium contaminated concrete basin walls and pipe runs. - Removal of debris from the K-Basins, e.g., unused and empty canisters, SNF storage racks and discarded tools.
+This waste will be cleaned and compacted, as necessary, prior to shipment to the Environmental Restoration Disposal Facility or to the solid waste management area to minimize the waste volume. - Improvement of water cleanup, including minimizing transuranic (TRU) loading of the ion exchange modules and providing redundant systems to ensure that adequate ion exchange capability is always available. - Preparations for operational readiness to support fuel removal activities.

-DOE Richland has revised the schedule and now proposes to begin fuel and sludge removal by November 2000 and July 2004, respectively, and to complete fuel and sludge removal by December 2003 and August 2005, respectively.
-A spent nuclear fuel project integrated schedule has been developed and approved by DOE Richland on December 14, 1998, that includes the proposed commitment dates supporting the K-basins path forward.
-A change package has been negotiated by the Environmental Protection Agency, Washington Department of Ecology, and DOE to establish enforceable milestones and target milestones for the project.
-These milestone dates agreed to have been incorporated into the project integrated schedule noted above.
-One of the agreements reached in the negotiations is that the SNF project schedule will be used as the basis for the 94-1 Implementation Plan milestones as well as the Tri-Party Agreement milestones.
-DOE is evaluating incentives to accelerate this schedule as much as possible.
+A revised schedule has been developed to begin fuel and sludge removal by November 2000 and December 2002, respectively, and to complete fuel and sludge removal by July 2004 and August 2004, respectively.
+The revised schedule is incorporated in this Implementation Plan.
+This schedule accelerates the start and completion of sludge removal, while delaying the completion of fuel removal.
+Completion of the SNF Project is accelerated by 12 months over the 94-1 IP Revisions 1 and 2 commitments, therefore, reducing the risk to the environment sooner.
+A change package has been negotiated between the Environmental Protection Agency, Washington Department of Ecology, and DOE to establish enforceable milestones and target milestones for the project.
+These milestone dates have been incorporated into the project integrated schedule noted above.
+The SNF project schedule will be used as the basis for the 94-1 Implementation Plan commitments as well as the Tri-Party Agreement milestones.